masonpimentel/nix-server-onedrive-client/README.md

 * `client_id` - you should have this from the `Create Microsoft Application` section
 * `client_secret` - you should also have this from the `Create Microsoft Application` section
 * `backup_max_size` - this is the maxiumum size for all OneDrive upload directories.
 This means if a directory reaches this limit, the oldest files will be deleted to maintain the size.
-It is set by default to 5 GB - change this to the desired size.
+It is set by default to 5 GB - change this to the desired size (in bytes).
 * `upload_partition_limit` - this should be left alone
 * `upload_pairs` - these are the mappings for the directory on your server that will be uploaded in `.tar.gz` format to the directory in your OneDrive storage.
 It is an array so you can add as many mappings as you wish.
 The array expects objects with a `local_dir` string property which should be an absolute path specifying the directory on the server that will be backed up, and `server_dir` string property which should be an absolute path specifying the directory in your OneDrive storage in which the tar will be placed.
 ```